 Open access article processing charge (APC) information

-Please direct any queries to firstname.lastname@example.org.
+Please direct any queries to the Managing Editor at firstname.lastname@example.org

-Why Publish Open Access with JPE
+Why Publish Open Access with JPX

 - Visibility and Impact: Anyone anywhere in the world can read, use and cite your research